VMLYR/journey-driven-development/en/03_architecture/11_api_forward.md

 <!-- TODO: Cake layer diagram, rise of orchestration, MuleSoft... -->

-When logically organizing architectural components for modern marketing, several patterns emerge:

-1. CMS at the center<!-- Unintentional Mediator-->
-1. Stranger Danger <!-- Law of Demeter, Don't Talk to Strangers, Skipping Cake Layers-->
-1. API Forward <!-- Effective Mediator-->
+We've also seen several anti-patterns emerge:

+1. CMS at the center.
+This is an unintentional mediator that comes from starting with a content platform and building everything around it.
+Unless you are a traditional publisher, the content platform should not be the center of your architectural diagram.
+Use API Forward to create an effective mediator connecting you to your customer's needs.
+2. Stranger Danger.
+This happens when you don't have any mediator and can arise from simply having line of business systems provide UI directly to your customers.
+Sometimes referred to as violations of the what Design Patterns referred to as the Law of Demeter or more simply, Don't Talk to Strangers.
+In an architectural diagram, you see this as skipping cake layers in the diagram.
+Use API Forward to create more reuseable architectural components that aren't tied to either back-end platforms or front-end constraints.

 ### Forward in Time